What is Managed WordPress Hosting and When is it Worth the Extra Cost?

 The Bottom Line: Do You Need Managed WordPress Hosting?

-In some very specific scenarios, however, you may not have the option to go with managed WordPress hosting — for example, because the necessary funding simply isn’t available, you need to run more than just WordPress, or your site is really only for personal use where things such as better performance are of no real concern.
+In some very specific scenarios, however, you may not have the option to go with managed WordPress hosting — for example, because your budget doesn’t allow for it, you need to run more than just WordPress, or your site is really only for personal use where things such as better performance are of no real concern.

-For the vast majority of sites however, while managed WordPress hosting may be considerably more expensive than shared hosting (and even a tad more than general VPS hosting), the benefits really do justify any additional expense.
+For the vast majority of sites, though, while managed WordPress hosting may be considerably more expensive than shared hosting (and even a tad more than general VPS hosting), the benefits really do justify any additional expense.

 Using managed WordPress hosting?
 Thoughts?